eicrud/eicrud-tutorial/README.md

 Take note of all the [CRUD operations](https://docs.eicrud.com/client/operations) available to the client.
 You can use any of them to query the `'article'` or `'comment'` service.

+## Going further

+Eicrud is in active development and has many features to make your life easier.
+You can learn all about it in the [documentation](https://docs.eicrud.com).
+If you find any issue don't hesitate to [create one](https://github.com/eicrud/eicrud/issues) and I'll look into it.

+Happy coding!

+---

 Original article: https://dev.to/acrosett/build-your-crud-backend-in-20min-with-eicrud-mongodb-4n3p